Set up Databricks Repos

-Learn how to set up Databricks Repos for version control.
-Once you set up Databricks Repos, you can use it to perform common Git operations such as clone, checkout, commit, push, pull, and branch management.
+Learn how to set up Databricks Git folders (formerly Repos) for version control.
+Once you set up Git folders in your Databricks, you can perform common Git operations such as clone, checkout, commit, push, pull, and branch management on them from the Databricks UI.
 You can also see diffs for your changes as you develop with notebooks and files in Databricks.

 Configure user settings

-Databricks Repos uses a personal access token (PAT) or an equivalent credential to authenticate with your Git provider to perform operations such as clone, push, pull etc. To use Repos you first need to add your Git PAT and Git provider username to Databricks.
-See Get a Git access token & connect a remote repo to Databricks.
+Databricks Git folders uses a personal access token (PAT) or an equivalent credential to authenticate with your Git provider to perform operations such as clone, push, pull etc. To use Git folders, you must first add your Git PAT and Git provider username to Databricks.
+See Configure Git credentials & connect a remote repo to Databricks.

 You can clone public remote repositories without Git credentials (a personal access token and a username).
-To modify a public remote repository, or to clone or modify a private remote repository, you must have a Git provider username and personal access token with read and write permissions for the remote repository.
+To modify a public remote repository or to clone or modify a private remote repository, you must have a Git provider username and PAT with Write (or greater) permissions for the remote repository.

-1. Click User Settings Icon Settings at the top right of your screen and select User Settings.
+1. Select the down arrow next to the account name at the top right of your screen, and then select User Settings.

-3. If you have previously entered credentials, click the Change settings button.
+If you have previously entered credentials, click Config > Edit and go to the next step.

 4. In the Git provider drop-down, select the provider name.

-5. Get a personal access token (PAT) or other credentials from your Git provider.
-For details, see Get a Git access token & connect a remote repo to Databricks
+6. In the Token field, add a personal access token (PAT) or other credentials from your Git provider.
+For details, see Configure Git credentials & connect a remote repo to Databricks

 Important